NeptuneMagicSauce/CatPi/README.md

 - better gui layout
   frequent buttons bigger

-- button to reset calibration to factory defaults because if you go through the calibration screens but you don't have the known weight but you put your finger on the scale then it's in a state with bad calibration data

 - signal of weight is noisy
   it easily goes over threshold because of spikes